 Abstract: Interpretable models can have advantages over black-box models, and interpretability is essential for the application of machine learning in critical settings, such as aviation or medicine.
 In this work, we introduce the LASSO-Clip-EN (LCEN) algorithm for nonlinear, interpretable feature selection and machine learning modeling.
-LCEN is tested on a wide variety of artificial and empirical datasets, frequently creating more accurate, sparser models than other methods, including sparse, nonlinear methods.
-LCEN is robust against many issues typically present in datasets and modeling, including noise, multicollinearity, data scarcity, and hyperparameter variance.
-As a feature selection algorithm, LCEN matches or surpasses the thresholded elastic net (EN) but is 10-fold faster.
+LCEN is tested on a wide variety of artificial and empirical datasets, creating sparse and frequently more accurate models than other methods, including sparse, nonlinear methods, on tested datasets.
+LCEN is robust against many issues typically present in datasets and modeling, including noise, multicollinearity, and data scarcity.
+As a feature selection algorithm, LCEN matches or surpasses the thresholded elastic net but is, on average, 10.3-fold faster based on our experiments.
 LCEN for feature selection can also rediscover multiple physical laws from empirical data.
 As a machine learning algorithm, when tested on processes with no known physical laws, LCEN achieves better results than many other dense and sparse methods --- including being comparable to or better than ANNs on multiple datasets.

 Submission Length: Regular submission (no more than 12 pages of main content)